OlenaDen/llandudno-art-club/TESTING.md

 ### The Lighthouse Results

-- The Lighthouse results of the Performance score on the Gallery page for desktops in Chrome are not consistent.
-When they are low the problem is the size of the images which were already compressed several times.
+- The Lighthouse results of the Performance score on the Gallery page for the desktops in Chrome are not consistent.
+I have included the best results.
+Sometimes the Performance results shows low score.
+The problem is the size of the images which were already compressed several times.

-- To further improve the score of the Performance on the Lighthouse for the Gallery page on desktop a link was added in the head of html which seemed to have helped but then different low results were shown again.
+- To further improve the score of the Performance on the Lighthouse for the Gallery page on desktops a link was added in the head of html which seemed to have helped at first but then different low results were shown again.

 ```html
 <link rel="preload" as="style" href="assets/css/style.css">